SACHSTech/careers-in-computer-science-Andy-Guo-13/README.md

 <img src="https://user-images.githubusercontent.com/82901825/116447175-afb40900-a825-11eb-8f73-e1d048165344.png" width="100" height="100">

 #### Degree requirement:
-Students need to complete 20.0 units with a minimum average of 60%.
-Students also need to take 2 communication skills courses.
+Students need to complete **20.0 units** with a minimum average of **60%**.
+Students also need to take **2 communication skills** courses.
 More specific details can be found in [this link](http://ugradcalendar.uwaterloo.ca/page/MATH-Degree-Requirements-for-Math-students#Table%20I).
 For computer science students, they must also meet requirements for courses, which can be found [here](http://ugradcalendar.uwaterloo.ca/page/MATH-Bachelor-of-Computer-Science-1).
-In general, a student enrolled in computer science can expect to take mostly CS and MATH courses.
+In general, a student enrolled in computer science can expect to take mostly **CS and MATH** courses.
 #### Example first year:
 Here is an example of what your first year might look like: